Tempted (Squeeze song): Reception

 Record World said that Squeeze provides a "somewhat novel approach" to the common pop music theme of temptation.

 Stewart Mason of AllMusic lauded the track "a blue-eyed soul classic like no other".
 Rolling Stone praised Carrack's singing on the song, commenting, "Paul Carrack's soulful crooning, a highlight of the blue-eyed R&B strut 'Tempted,' is a welcome addition."
 American Songwriter similarly praised the song, calling it the "centerpiece" of East Side Story and stating, "Difford and Tilbrook, with a big assist from Carrack, sure captured Beatlesque pop perfection with 'Tempted.

-Other versions
+Other notable versions

-"Tempted" has been covered numerous times, including versions by Sting, OK Go, Richard Thompson, Joe Cocker, Mickey Thomas, Rockapella, Rita Coolidge and Jenny Morris.
-Jools Holland also covered this song on his album Lift the Lid, which was a nod to Jools' history with the band.
-In 2017, a version of the song was sung by Minnie Driver in the film The Wilde Wedding.
-In 2019, Erykah Badu recorded her version.
+In 1997, original Squeeze keyboardist Jools Holland covered the song on his album Lift the Lid, which was a nod to his history with the band.